Elon Musk Goes On Twitter Rant, Calls British Diver That Helped In Thai Cave Rescue ‘Pedo Guy’

 Elon Musk is not taking criticism of his submersible that was designed with the hopes of saving the Thai schoolboy football team and their coach from a flooded cave.
 It’s never been much of a secret that Musk regularly defends his projects on social media and answers questions regarding them, but he usually doesn’t snap like he did this morning when he not only went on the defensive, he went on offense and he went for the jugular.
-So far, his attack on British diver Vern Unsworth, who was cited as being being instrumental in the rescue is not winning hearts and minds.
+So far, his attack on British diver Vern Unsworth, who was cited as being instrumental in the rescue, is not winning hearts and minds.

-Unsworth had stated that he felt Musk’s submersible had no chance of ever working for that specific rescue because it was too big and rigid for the caverns, and as can be seen at a column on Inquisitr.
+Unsworth had stated that he felt Musk’s submersible had no chance of ever working for that specific rescue because it was too big and rigid for the caverns, and as can be seen at a column on the Inquisitr.
 Thai officials involved in the rescue agreed with him as reported by The Independent.
 It was a consensus that although it was a fine submarine, it wasn’t suitable for the job at hand, and by the time it arrived on the scene, it wasn’t even necessary.
-Unsworth had also stated in a column on Mediate, that he felt it was a publicity stunt for Musk, because he had to know it wouldn’t work.
+Unsworth had also stated in a column on Mediate, that he felt it was a publicity stunt for Musk because he had to know it wouldn’t work.

 That was enough for Musk to throw a Twitter tantrum, in which he not only questioned Unsworth’s knowledge, he said he never even saw Unsworth in the cave, implying he wasn’t really all that important to the rescue.
-But that wasn’t enough, he then called Unsworth, “Pedo guy”, and that is where he might be getting himself in serious trouble.
+But that wasn’t enough, he then called Unsworth, “Pedo guy,” and that is where he might be getting himself in serious trouble.

 You know what, don’t bother showing the video.
 We will make one of the mini-sub/pod going all the way to Cave 5 no problemo.
 Sorry pedo guy, you really did ask for it.